Facts, Identification & Control

 Woodchucks aren’t particularly fond of either high heat or the very cold, so they tend to stay underground during extreme temperatures.
 Woodchucks do hibernate and typically do so from mid-October to February.

 The burrow system of the woodchuck isn’t nearly as extensive as the gopher’s.
 It’s located between two and four feet below the ground and extends about 15 to 20 feet.
 A woodchuck’s main nesting chamber is located at the end of the burrow.
 The main entrance is identifiable by a mound of earth around the above-ground opening.
-Any control of wildlife may have restrictions under wildlife control and game laws.
-This should only be done by a professionally licensed wildlife specialist.

 Mating occurs shortly after emerging from hibernation, and a single litter is born to the female each year.